-.5 Training Program
+.564 Training Program

-- .51 Information and training shall be provided by departments during working hours at no cost to the employee.
-This training shall occur prior to initial assignment to tasks where exposure may take place, and at least annually thereafter.
-Additional training shall be provided when existing tasks are modified or new work tasks, which may change the employee's occupational exposure to bloodborne pathogens. - .52 Persons conducting training must be knowledgeable about the subject matter.
+.41561 Information and training shall be provided by departments during working hours at no cost to the employee.
+This training shall occur, prior to initial

+- assignment to tasks where exposure may take place, and at least annually thereafter.
+Additional training shall be provided when existing tasks are modified or new work_tasks, which may involve_change the employee's occupational exposure to bloodborne pathogens, affect the employee's potential for exposure. - 62.52 Persons conducting training must be knowledgeable about the subject matter.
 Information provided must be appropriate in content and vocabulary to the educational level, literacy and language of the audience.
-Individuals who conduct training shall request and receive approval from the Safety Program Manager prior to training being conducted. - .53 Training related to the communicable disease program shall contain the following elements: - .531 An accessible copy of 29 CFR, Part 1910.1030 and an explanation of its contents. - .532 A general explanation of epidemiology, the dangers and symptoms of bloodborne diseases. - .533 An explanation of the ways in which bloodborne pathogens are transmitted. - .534 An explanation of the city's exposure control plan and how the employee can obtain a copy of the same. - .535 Information on how to recognize tasks that might result in occupational exposure to blood and other potentially infectious materials. - .536 An explanation of the use and limitations of methods that will prevent or reduce exposure including safe work practices, engineering controls, personal protective equipment, and proper victim handling and resuscitation. - .537 Information on the Hepatitis B vaccine such as its safety, efficacy, benefits, methods of administration and the fact that these vaccinations are provided free of charge to designated City employees.
+Individuals who shall conduct training shall request and receive approval from the Safety and HealthProgram Manager prior to training being conducted. - -63.53 Training related to the communicable disease program shall contain the following elements: - .6531 An accessible copy of 29 CFR, Part 1910.1030 and an explanation of its contents. - .5632 A general explanation of epidemiology, the dangers and symptoms of bloodborne diseases. - .5633 An explanation of the ways in which bloodborne pathogens are transmitted. - .5634 An explanation of the city's exposure control plan and how the employee can obtain a copy of the same. - .5635 Information on how to recognize tasks that might result in occupational exposure to blood and other potentially infectious materials. - .5636 An explanation of the use and limitations of methods that will prevent or reduce exposure including safe work practices, engineering controls, personal protective equipment, and proper victim handling and resuscitation. - .4385637 Information on the Hepatitis B vaccine such as its safety, efficiencyefficacy, benefits, methods of administration and the fact that these vaccinations are provided free of charge to designated City employees. - .4395638 Appropriate actions to take in an emergency where potentially infectious materials are involved.present. - .4405639 Procedures to follow if an exposure occurs including the method of reporting the incident and the medical follow-up that will be made available the method of reporting and the availability and/or requirements as involves medical follow-up.

-- .538 Appropriate actions to take in an emergency where potentially infectious materials are present. - .539 Procedures to follow if an exposure occurs including the method of reporting the incident and the medical follow-up that will be made available. - .5310 Information on post-exposure evaluation and the follow-up provided by the City of Tulsa. - .5311 An explanation of the signs, labels and/or color-coding required by the bloodborne pathogen standard. - .5312 An opportunity for interactive questions and answers must also be given to employees during all training sessions.
+.44165310 Information on post-exposure evaluation and the follow-up provided by the City of Tulsa.

+- .44256311 An explanation of the signs, labels and/or color-coding required by the bloodborne pathogens standard. - -6312.5312 An opportunity for interactive questions and answers must also be given to employees within normal training processesduring all training sessions. - prior to the time of the employees initial assignment to tasks where exposure is a possibility - at least annually thereafter

-.6 Methods of Control
+.7.6 Methods of Control

-.61 Engineering and Work Practice Controls
+.671 Engineering and Work Practice Controls